How to Integrate AI Into an App: Step-by-Step Guide + Feature Ideas

 Can I integrate AI into my app without coding experience?

 Yes.
-With Bubble, you can connect to powerful AI models through pre-built plugins and a visual API connector, without writing any code.
-The Bubble AI Agent can guide you through complex integrations and even help generate the workflows you need.
-You can build custom chatbots, data analysis tools, or content generators while seeing exactly how everything works, making it easy to troubleshoot and refine.
+On Bubble, you can connect to AI models through pre-built plugins and a visual API Connector without writing any code, and the Bubble AI Agent can guide you through complex integrations or generate supported frontend workflows for you.

 How much does it cost to integrate AI into an app?